Basella pea stew

 For me, stews can be served all year round.
 I don't shy away from cooking delicious home cooking even in summer when the temperatures are warm.
 Why save the good stuff just for autumn and winter?

-In the Levant, stews are usually served with buttered rice.
-This is also the case with Yakhnet Basella, which is often just called Basella.
-You can probably already guess: Basella means pea/s in Arabic.
-This does not mean chickpeas (which are called hummus), but the sweet, small, green peas.
-And speaking of sweet and small...
-As a child, basella was one of my favourite foods ever.
+And speaking of cute and small… As a kid, Basella was one of my favorite foods ever.
 And so were my siblings.
-I don't know what it is, but we were generally very united when it came to my mum's stews and ate everything quietly and with relish.
-That was always the case with potato stew or fasolia, for example.
-And we also liked to sweat in the summer or in our favourite jumpers in the winter.
+I don’t know what the reason is, but we were generally very united when it came to stews from my mom and ate everything silently and with relish.
+That was always the case, for example, with potato stew or fasolia.
+And that also gladly times sweating in the summer or even in the favorite sweater in the winter.

 Basella tastes great with ground beef or vegan mince

-But regardless of whether it's veggie, vegan or with meat, the stew has a wonderfully light sweetness thanks to the fine peas, but is still nice and hearty and an absolute treat for the heart.
-By the way, I like to add a few fine carrots to my recipe - so I like to use this mixture of canned peas and carrots.
-Of course, you can also leave out the carrots and use fresh or frozen peas.
-Either way: I wish you a good appetite.
+But regardless of whether it’s veggie, vegan or with meat, the stew gets a wonderfully light sweetness from the fine peas, but is still nice and hearty and an absolute treat for the heart.
+By the way, I like to add a few fine carrots to my recipe – so I like to use this mixture of canned peas and carrots.

 Recipe for Lebanese pea stew "Basella